Installing Red Hat Developer Hub on Amazon Elastic Kubernetes Service (EKS)

 Prerequisites

-- A cluster administrator has installed the Red Hat Developer Hub Operator.
+- You have installed Red Hat Developer Hub by using the Red Hat Developer Hub Operator.

 - You have an EKS cluster with AWS Application Load Balancer (ALB) add-on installed.
 For more information, see Application load balancing on Amazon Elastic Kubernetes Service and Installing the AWS Load Balancer Controller add-on.